MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

     1. In the Azure portal, navigate to “Connection troubleshoot” to test that your connection is working and the port can be reached.
 1. Make sure that outbound traffic to Windows Admin Center is allowed on your virtual machine
     1. In the Azure portal, navigate to “Networking” and “Outbound port rules”.
-    1. Create a new port rule for Windows Admin Center and Azure Active Directory
+    1. Create a new port rule for the `Windows Admin Center` and `Azure Active Directory` service tags.
     1. You can test this by running the following command using PowerShell inside of your virtual machine:

        ```powershell